ixiaopan/blog/content/post/end2end-project-01.md

 The first step is to define you problem.
-People are unlikely to do things without reasons, right?.
+People are unlikely to do things without reasons, right?
 So ask yourself, what problem do you want to solve?
 Why are you interested in them?
 What's your objective?
 Are there any solutions out there?

 As an example, we are going to predict used car prices because accurate prices prediction can help both buyers and sellers.
 For buyers, it can ensure the money that customers invest on used cars to be worthy.
 For used car dealers, they might want to know which factors influence car prices most so as to adjust sales strategy and offer a better prediction to customers.
 Therefore, there is a necessity for building a used car price prediction system.